-Procedures requiring percutaneous interventional techniques should not be attempted by physicia with the possible complications.
-Complications may occur at any time during or after the procedure Possible complications include, but are not limited to, the following:
+Procedures requiring percutaneous interventional techniques should not be attempted by physicians unfamiliar with the possible complications.
+Complications may occur at any time during or after the procedure.
+Possible complications include, but are not limited to, the following:

 - Movement, migration or tilt of the filter are known complications of vena cava filters.
 Migration of filters to the heart or lungs has been reported.
 There have also been reports of caudal migration of the filter.
-Migration may be caused by placement in IVCs with diameters exceeding the appropriate labeled dimen specified in this IFU.
-Migration may also be caused by improper deployment, deployment into clots and/dislodgement due to large clot burdens.
+Migration n be caused by placement in IVCs with diameters exceeding the appropriate labeled dimensions specified in til IFU.
+Migration may also be caused by improper deployment, deployment into clots and/or dislodgement due large clot burdens.
+Migration may pecified in this t due to

 - Filter fractures are a known complication of vena cava filters.
-There have been some reports of serious pulmonary and cardiac complications with vena cava filters requiring the retrieval of the fragment utilizing endovascular and/or surgical techniques.
+There have been some reports of serious pulmonary and cardiac complications with vena cava filters requiring the retrieval of the fragment utilizing pulmonary and cardiac complications with endovascular and/or surgical techniques.

-- Detachment of components.
+- Detachment of components

-- Perforation or other acute or chronic damage of the IVC wall

-- Acute or recurrent pulmonary embolism.
+- Perforation or other acute or chronic damage of the IVC wall.
+Acute or recurrent pulmonary embolism.
 This has been reported despite filter usage.
 It is not known if thrombi passed through the filter, or originated from superior or collateral vessels.

 - Deep vein thrombosis

 - Caval thrombosis/occlusion

-- Extravasation of contrast material at time of venacavogram
+- Extravasation of contrast material at time of venacavogram.

 - Air embolism

-- Hematoma or nerve injury at the puncture site or subsequent retrieval sit
+- Hematoma or nerve injury at the puncture site or subsequent retrieval site.

 - Hemorrhage

-- Restriction of blood flow
+- .
+Restriction of blood flow

-- Occlusion of small vessels
+- Occlusion of small vessels Distal embolization

-- Distal embolization

-- Infection
+- .
+Infection

 - Intimal tear

-- Stenosis at implant site
+- Stenosis at implant site.

-- Failure of filter expansion/incomplete expansion
+- .
+Failure of filter expansion/incomplete expansion

 - Insertion site thrombosis

 - Filter malposition

 - Vessel injury

 - Arteriovenous fistula

 - Back or abdominal pain

 - Filter tilt

 - Hemothorax

 - Organ injury

 - Phlegmasia cerulea dolens

-- Pneumothorax

-- Postphlebitic syndrome
+- Pneumothorax Postphlebitic syndrom

 - Stroke

 - Thrombophlebitis

 - Venous ulceration

 - Blood loss

 - Guidewire entrapment

+- Pain

-All of the above complications may be associated with serious adverse events such as medica intervention and/or death.
-There have been reports of complications including death, associat with the use of vena cava filters in morbidly obese patients.
-The risk/benefit ratio of any of the complications should be weighed against the inherent risk/benefit ratio for a patient who is at risk of pulmonary embolism without intervention.
+All of the above complications may be associated with serious adverse events such as medical intervention and/or death.
+There have been reports of complications including death, associated with use of vena cava filters in morbidly obese patients.
+The risk/benefit ratio of any of these complications should be weighed against the inherent risk/benefit ratio for a patient who is at risk of pulmonary embolism without intervention. sociated with the